Office of the Vice President for

 Agreements Associated with Sponsored Research Activities

-Agreements associated with grants or other sponsored funding are to be coordinated through the Research Administrator, Research and Program Development Department, either using standardized agreements or non-standard agreements approved as to form and legality by the UH Office of Contracts and Grants or the System Office of Contract Administration and Compliance.
+Agreements associated with grants or other sponsored funding are to be coordinated through the Research Administrator, Research and Program Development Department, either using standardized agreements or non-standard agreements approved as to form and legality by the UH Division of Research or the System Office of Contract Administration and Compliance.

 Any deviation from this policy and procedures, where it does not conflict with law, board or UHS policy, must be approved on an individual basis by either the President or the Vice President for Administration and Finance.